-3.4.2 The operation of the proposed NDA developments and associated infrastructure will generate a significant amount of municipal solid waste.
+3.4.2 The operation of the proposed HSK NDA development and associated infrastructure will generate a significant amount of municipal solid waste.
 The storage and handling of this waste will have the potential to cause adverse environment impact.

 3.5 Landfill Gas